Pumpkin Banana Muffins

 These pumpkin banana muffins have three main flavors: pumpkin, banana and chocolate.
 They are naturally sweet without being overly artificially sweet.

 These muffins are soft and fluffy.
 They are light and not dry at all!
+The banana and pumpkin both add moisture.

 How to Make